- We advise you to exercise normal safety precautions.

 Entry and exit

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
-Contact the nearest Embassy or Consulate of Netherlands for the most up to date information.
+Contact the nearest Canadian Embassy or Consulate for the most up to date information.
+Information is also available from Citizenship and Immigration Canada and the Canada Border Services Agency (CBSA) .

 Make sure your passport has at least six months' validity from your planned date of return to Australia.
 You should carry copies of a recent passport photo with you in case you need a replacement passport while overseas.